othyn/macos-auto-clicker/CONTRIBUTING.md

 If the icon is updated in Figma, export the fragments from Figma using the Export option which will export each required size to PNG.
 Save these into the `art/icon/fragments` folder.

 Once done, update the icon images with their relevant size counterpart in Xcode `Build Assets/Assets.xcassets/AppIcon`.

-To build the required `.icns` icon file that is bundled with the DMG output, run `art/icon/build`.
-This should generate a refreshed `art/icon/AutoClicker.icns` that will then be picked up when a new DMG is built.